currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 	Spear: When using spears, Halberds, and the like (spear fighter)
 	Sword: When using swords, of all kinds (sword fighter)
 	Whip: Using a whip (whip fighter)
+	Monster Hunter: engaging in combat against horrifying and unnatural creatures Mounted melee: When fighting from a mount or vehicle

 | MELEE Effect                                                                                                                              | DM       |
 | ----------------------------------------------------------------------------------------------------------------------------------------- | -------- |